schwartzmike/gamify-the-vote/README.md

 * Percentage of actual voters in your tree

 Badges:
-* # of people in your tree
+* number of people in your tree
-* # of new registrations in your tree
+* number of new registrations in your tree
-* # of actual voters in your tree
+* number of actual voters in your tree
-* 1 in your tree from every state
+* one in your tree from every state
-* 1 in your tree from every party?
+* one in your tree from every party?